 Project

-The Project model is the fundamental building block for many Equinox workflows.
-It is a container for a discrete portfolio management action.
-It may represent an evaluation workflow following the GHG Protocol for Projects.
+A Project is a container for a discrete portfolio management action.
+It may represent an evaluation workflow (assessment) of some real asset (e.g. a Data Center) following the GHG Protocol for Projects.
 It may be a fully fledged financing structure for Project Finance.
-Or, for example, a procurement contract.
+It might also be a major procurement contract.

 - Project.Project(**kwargs)